 \item \textit{Generalizing (A).} We define a certain subalgebra $\nhecke$ of the Hecke algebra of affine type $A_{\rank-1}$, and then a finite dimensional quotient $\nhecke[\level]$, the \emph{Nhedral Hecke algebra} of level $\level$, obtained from $\nhecke$ by annihilating certain KL basis elements. \textit{This algebra is immediately truncated to the analog of the aforementioned middle cell.} As we will show, the algebra $\nhecke$ has its own KL theory and representation theory akin to the dihedral Hecke algebra.
 Its KL basis is determined by the coefficients of the Chebyshev polynomials associated with simple representations of $\mathrm{SL}_{\rank}$.

+\item \textit{Generalizing (\ochangedd{B}).} Returning to $\nhecke[\level]$, we observe (some aspects proven and others conjectural) that most of Zuber's generalized ADE Dynkin diagrams \cite{Zu-gen-dynkin-diagrams} give rise to $\N$-representations of $\nhecke[\level]$.
+This is closely related (but does not quite match) with three different objects: irreducible CFT for $\mathrm{SU}_{\rank}$ as e.g. in \cite{PeZu-from-CFT-to-graphs}, subgroups of quantum $\mathrm{SU}_{\rank}$ as e.g. in \cite{Oc-classification-sun} and module categories of the $\mathrm{SL}_{\rank}$ Verlinde category as, for example, in \cite{Ga-SU3}.

-\item \textit{Generalizing (B).} There is a categorification of $\nhecke[\level]$, called \emph{Nhedral Hecke category} (or Nhedral Soergel bimodules) of level $\level$.
-This category is positively graded and its degree zero part is what we call the \emph{asymptotic category} $\verg{\levelthing}{\rank}$.
+\item \textit{Generalizing (\ochangedd{C}).} (With a (*), see below.)
+There should be a categorification of $\nhecke[\level]$, called \emph{Nhedral Hecke category} (or Nhedral Soergel bimodules) of level $\level$.
+This category should be positively graded.
+We define what we believe is its degree zero part and we call it the \emph{asymptotic category} $\verg{\levelthing}{\rank}$.
 We show that the Drinfeld center of $\verg{\levelthing}{\rank}$ is a modular category and compute its $S$ and $T$ matrices.
 We show that the $S$ matrix coincides with Malle's Fourier matrix for $\crg{\levelthing}{\rank}$ \cite{Ma-unipotente-grade}.